Jones-M12/Sequelize-Reverse-Engineering-Code/README.md

 |   |
 |   ├── middleware
 |   |        └── isAuthenticated.js
 |   |               └──> ## This file is used to direct the path of the user.
-If the use wishes to reached the
+If the use wishes to reached
-|   |                        member page they must be logged in or else they will be restricted from doing so
+|   |                       the member page they must be logged in or else they will be restricted from
-|   |                        and wlll be directed to the login page.
+|   |                       doing so and wlll be directed to the login page.
 |   |
 │   ├── config.json
 |   |       └──> ## Initiates the connection to MySQL
 |   |
 │   └── passport.js
-|           └──> ## Used to support confriguation and managing request for things like HTTP request for getting information
+|           └──> ## Used to support confriguation and managing request for things like HTTP request for
-|                   and serving webpages related to an account.
-It defines the paramters the user must provide in order
+|                   getting informationand serving webpages related to an account.
+It defines the
-|                   to have access to the apllication, email and password conditions.
-Moreover, it confirms
+|                   paramters the user must provide in order to have access to the apllication, email
-|                   the existence of a user and assists with directing the route path accordingly.
+|                   and password conditions.
+Moreover, it confirms the existence of a user and assists
+|                   with directing the route path accordingly.
 │
 │
 │